Can I Use Felt Instead of Interfacing?

 Let’s start by addressing your fears.
 If you’re unsure whether felt is a good alternative to interfacing, let me clarify things for you.

-In addition, if you are working with a very lightweight or delicate fabric, interfacing designed for heavyweight fabrics may be the best option.
+In addition, if you are working with a very lightweight or delicate fabric such as chiffon (weighing approximately 15-30 GSM) or organza (20-50 GSM), interfacing designed for heavyweight fabrics may be the best option.
 Whichever you choose, make sure to read the manufacturer’s instructions carefully so that you know how to use them correctly.

-When using felt as an interfacing substitute, always try to use only one layer of interfacing (felt).
+When using felt as an interfacing substitute, always use only one layer of interfacing (felt).
 If your project requires more than one layer of interfacing, consider using another option.
+Exceeding two layers creates excessive bulk exceeding 10mm total thickness, which compromises stitch quality and garment drape.

 Before deciding on felt, let’s weigh out the pros and cons first!